Marine Corps Base Camp Lejeune: Litigation

 Straw has sought not only compensation, but he also has sought health care under the Janey Ensminger Act of 2012.
 He litigated for that benefit for seven years.
-He was rejected at the VA, the BVA, the U.S. Court of Veterans Claims, and finally in 2021 at the Federal Circuit.
-Despite Straw being born at Camp LeJeune in 1969, his having 19 months of base access while his father worked there as a U.S. Marine, the language of the Janey Ensminger Act was interpreted narrowly so as to deny Straw this benefit.
-Straw's parents had a home off base and this is where they slept, even while using and working at the base during the day from 1968–1970.
+He was rejected at the Department of Veterans Affairs (VA), the BVA, the U.S. Court of Veterans Claims, and finally in 2021 at the Federal Circuit.
+Despite Straw being born at Camp Lejeune in 1969, his having 19 months of base access while his father worked there as a U.S. Marine, the language of the Janey Ensminger Act was interpreted narrowly so as to deny Straw this benefit.
+Straw's parents had a home off base at the time of his birth and this is where they slept, even while using and working at the base during the day from 1968–1970.
 The fact that Straw's mother died from one of the cancers listed in the Act and Straw having neurobehavioral effects listed in the Act was irrelevant to the Federal Circuit.
 The Federal Circuit also refused to consider the misapplication of the North Carolina Statute of Repose as being a taking of private property.
 Straw v.
 Wilkie, 843 F. App’x 263 (Fed.
 Cir.
 1/15/2021); Straw v.
 United States, 4 F.4th 1358 (Fed.
 Cir.
 2021).
 The narrow construction of the Janey Ensminger Act of 2012 in Straw's case led to the Camp LeJeune Justice Act of 2022 having no such on-base limitation.
+Straw suggested that change to Attorney Ed Bell, the author of the CLJA, and Bell agreed.
 The new 2022 law provides a catch-all "otherwise exposed" inclusive provision so such exclusion for sleeping off base cannot be used to deny the relief.

-On March 8, 2010, Paul Buckley of Hanover, Massachusetts, received a 100 percent, service connected disability from the Department of Veterans Affairs for cancer (multiple myeloma), which was linked to toxic water exposure on Camp Lejeune.
+On March 8, 2010, Paul Buckley of Hanover, Massachusetts, received a 100 percent, service-connected disability from the Department of Veterans Affairs for cancer (multiple myeloma), which was linked to toxic water exposure on Camp Lejeune.
 This is believed to be the first time the government has admitted the link between the contamination and illnesses.